larryc1200/DkubeX-Docs/source/Training_Example.rst

 * Details of the steps involved in training
 * Description of tools and processes
 * I am not sure how the local vs remote training differ, so you can decide how best to partition them
-* I have included 2 section, but it's likely that there is a lot of overlap - based on that, you may find that a single section witih tabs for where they diverge makes more sense
+* I have included 2 sections, but it's likely that there is a lot of overlap - based on that, you may find that a single section witih tabs for where they diverge makes more sense

 Local Training
 ===================